Ink Review #2859: Ink Institute Siebold's Lily

 Longer Writing:

-I used a Diplomat Aero in Antique Rose with a broad nib on a Taroko Enigma notebook.
-The ink has a slightly dry flow.
+I used a Pilot Vanishing Point Wish with a broad nib on a Taroko Enigma notebook.
+The ink has an average flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.